BORNEO FAMILY ADVENTURE HOLIDAY

 - Search for western tarsiers, civets and slow loris on night hikes through the rainforest

 - Watch baby orangutans and feeding time at the Sepilok Orangutan Sanctuary

-- Enjoy museums, tea gardens and night markets in Sandakan
+- Experience museums, tea gardens and night markets in Sandakan

-- Swim & snorkel the tropical atolls of Tunku Abdul Rahman National Park
+- Swim & snorkel tropical atolls in Tunku Abdul Rahman Marine Park

 - What type of tour is it?
 Private family tour with guided transfers & activities